liferay/liferay-docs/develop/learning-paths/mobile/articles/03-creating-get-entries-screenlet/03-creating-the-server-call.markdown

 Recall that Screens uses [EventBus](https://github.com/greenrobot/EventBus) to handle communication within Screenlets.
-Since the Screenlet needs to handle `EntryModel` objects, you need to create an event class that can as well.
+Since the Screenlet needs to handle `EntryModel` objects, you must create an event class that can as well.
 Create a new package called `event` inside the `getentriesscreenlet` package.
 Then create a new class called `GetEntriesEvent` inside the `event` package.
 Replace the class's contents with the following code: